 - 1 large potato

 Refuelling after exercise is most effective within 20 – 30 minutes, the sooner the better to ensure that your muscles recover and replenish

-Banana’ are ideal and a quick carbohydrate source, both during and after exercise.
-They also contain potassium salts which are lost during activity
+Bananas are ideal and a quick carbohydrate source, both during and after exercise.
+They also contain potassium salts which are lost during activity.

 It is crucial that the determined, healthy athletes begin training sessions and competitions well hydrated.
-It is easy to check whether your are hydrated or not!!
-Just look at the colour of your urine.
-If its clear then you are fully hydrated, the darker and more yellow in colour your are dehydrated.
+It is easy to check whether your are hydrated or not – just look at the colour of your urine!
+If it’s clear then you are fully hydrated, the darker and more yellow in colour you are dehydrated.

 If you wait until you are thirsty to drink then it is probable that your body is at least 2 pints dehydrated.